 E. "DEFECTIVE" TRUST.
-If the settlor retains the power to substitute assets in the trust, the trust is "defective" and the trust income is taxed to the settlor.
-The settlor's estate is thus diminished by the income taxes paid after transfer in trust, without incurring a gift tax.
+If the settlor retains the power to revoke the trust or substitute assets in the trust, or add charitable beneficiaries to the trust, the trust is "defective" and the trust income is taxed to the settlor.
+The settlor's estate is thus diminished by the income taxes paid after transfer in trust, without incurring a gift tax and the trust principal and income grow tax free.
 The "defective" tax status in no way suggests that the trust is "defective" under state law.

 VIII.
 CONSENSUAL UNRAVELING OF AN ESTATE PLAN.
 In this day and time, a spouse sometimes comes into the lawyer's office seeking a divorce when the spouses have conveyed some or most of their assets into an estate planning vehicle, like a trust or family limited partnership.
-There can be tax consequences to unraveling an estate plan, so the family lawyer should get the assistance of a CPA or tax lawyer before taking steps to dismantle the estate plan.
+There can be tax consequences to unraveling an estate plan, so the family lawyer needs the assistance of a CPA or estate planning or tax lawyer before taking steps to dismantle the estate plan.
 Where both spouses agree to the unraveling, the attorney who created the estate plan may be the best person to undo what was done.
-However, if the spouses have different ideas about what should be done, the estate planning lawyer may have a conflict of interest and be disqualified from acting for either or both parties in the unwinding process.
+However, if the spouses have different ideas about what should be done, the estate planning lawyer may have a conflict of interest and be disqualified from acting for either or both parties in the unwinding process, if the conflict is not waived by both spouses and any other person who is a trustee of a trust that might be altered.

 A. REVOCABLE VS. IRREVOCABLE TRUST.
-If the estate planning device is a revocable trust, the trust can be terminated, or all the property distributed from trust back to the settlor(s), without regard to the rights of beneficiaries.
-Where, however, the trust is an irrevocable trust ("IRT") with beneficiaries other than the two spouses, the rights of the other beneficiaries cannot be impaired by the actions of the settlors, or the trustees, or primary beneficiaries, without the consent of all the beneficiaries.
+If the estate planning device is a revocable trust, the trust can easily be terminated, or all the property distributed from trust back to the settlor(s), without regard to the rights of beneficiaries.
+Where, however, the trust is an irrevocable trust ("IRT") with beneficiaries or contingent beneficiaries other than the two spouses, the rights of the other beneficiaries cannot be impaired by the actions of the settlors, or the trustees, or primary beneficiaries, without the consent of all the beneficiaries.
 See Tex.
 Prop.
-Code § 112.054(d) ("The court may not take the action permitted by subsection (a)(5) unless all beneficiaries of the trust have consented to the order or are deemed to have consented to the order").
+Code § 112.054(d) ("The court may not take the action permitted by subsection (a)(5) unless all beneficiaries of the trust have consented to the order").

 B. CONSENT OF BENEFICIARIES.
 You would expect that a grateful child would not object, if his/her parents are divorcing, to the parents taking some or all of their estate back, due to the changes in life plan resulting from divorce.
-However, it would be imprudent to dissolve a IRT, or distribute all or substantially all of the assets held in an IRT, without the consent of the beneficiaries, who might otherwise later sue for breach of fiduciary duty.
+However, it would be imprudent to dissolve a IRT, or distribute all or substantially all of the assets held in an IRT, without the consent of the beneficiaries, who might otherwise later sue the settlors or trustees for breach of fiduciary duty.
 An adult child-beneficiary can consent to the unwinding transaction, with or without legal and financial advice.
 Due to the disabilities of minority, a minor child-beneficiary would not be bound to consent given while a minor.
 And unborn or unascertained beneficiaries may have interests that must be protected in any action to rescind or modify the trust instrument.
 The safest practice and the statutory requirement is to have a guardian ad litem appointed by the court to advise minor children and represent the interests of unborn or unascertained beneficiaries.
 See Tex.
 Prop.
 Code § 112.054(d).
 The court has the authority to appoint a guardian ad litem and attorney ad litem under Tex.
 Prop.
 Code § 115.014.